Hoarwithy, St Catherine Church

 Attraction Type: Historic Church

-Location: In the centre of Hoarwithy village 5 miles north west of Ross-on-Wye.
+Location: In the centre of Hoarwithy village five miles north-west of Ross-on-Wye.
 Parking along the verge.
 Usually open daylight hours.

 Website: Hoarwithy, St Catherine Church